Test UltiHash

 Registry password

-Provision a secret to store the UltiHash registry credentials:
+Log in to the UltiHash registry with your credentials:

 Done!